aflaviarv/devops-sre-learning/02-Linux/theory/Linux's Architecture.md

 ---

 ## Introduction
-Linux was initially developed by Linus Torvalds with the goal of creating an open-source operating system based on UNIX.
+Linux was, initially, developed by Linus Torvalds with the goal of creating an open-source operating system based on UNIX.
 It inherited key UNIX concepts such as multitasking, security, and access permissions.

 ## Linux Kernel Architecture
 The Linux kernel follows a **monolithic modular** model: